Friedman Memorial Airport: Early history

 In 1931, the Friedman family donated a large part of land for the new airport, just before it was officially recognized in 1932.
 According to historic photographs, the site had been used for aviation as early as 1916.
 Scheduled commercial passenger service began at the airport in the late summer of 1960 with the arrival of West Coast Airlines, a forerunner of both Air West and Hughes Airwest.
 According to various West Coast Airlines system timetables during the 1960s, the airline was serving Sun Valley with Douglas DC-3 and Piper Navajo twin prop aircraft.
-West Coast successor Air West briefly served Friedman with Piper Navajo twin prop commuter aircraft, which served nonstop flights to Boise, Salt Lake City, and Portland, OR following West Coast's merger with Bonanza Air Lines and Pacific Air Lines to form Air West in 1968.
+West Coast successor Air West briefly served Friedman with Piper Navajo twin prop commuter aircraft, which served nonstop flights to Boise, Salt Lake City, and Portland, Oregon, following West Coast's merger with Bonanza Air Lines and Pacific Air Lines to form Air West in 1968.

 While successor Hughes Airwest never served Hailey and Sun Valley, they flew the Douglas DC-9-10 and McDonnell Douglas DC-9-30 jets into the Magic Valley Regional Airport (TWF) in Twin Falls, which was advertised in its various system timetables during the 1970s as being the "jet gateway" for Sun Valley.